 What We’re Looking For

-We’re interested in both nonfiction and fiction submissions that, as the nature of this project suggests, are about crime fiction, true crime, mystery fiction, and debates and discussions about crime and mystery fiction, and true crime.
+We’re interested in both nonfiction and fiction submissions that, as the nature of this project suggests, are about crime fiction, true crime, mystery fiction, espionage, and debates and discussions about noir/mystery fiction and true crime.
 This is a deliberately-loose set of guidelines, specifically because there is so much to be said.
 Interested in discussing a new take on Victorian-era crime reporting or how women are the new face of modern mystery fiction?
 Want to talk about Sherlock Holmes, Joyce Carol Oates, and Lawrence Block?
 Got a story about a missing cat, a theft at the museum, or a whodunit from the book club meet?

 We’ll consider it all.
 Seriously.

 As of right now submissions are open on a rolling basis.
 This might change in the near-future, so keep an eye out.

 - Essays – Got an essay about something crime/mystery-related?
 What we’re interested in is short nonfiction between 1,000 and 4,000 words.

 - Reviews – Interested in doing a review of a book/film/completed TV series that meets the criteria of our mission here?
 We’re interested in reviews of between 500 and 1,000 words.

 - Papers – If you’re interested in publishing a more scholarly or academic paper with us about crime fiction, true crime, or anything similar, what we’re looking for are papers in the 5- to 11-page range, about 7,000 words max.
 Longer work will not be automatically be dismissed but preference will be given to shorter works.
 Your citation style is up to you (be it APA, Chicago, or even MLA if you’re so inclined).
 Cover pages & abstracts are not required.